Morgan Advanced Materials (LON:MGAM) Stock Price Down 16.2% – Should You Sell?

-A number of research analysts have recently commented on the company.
-Citigroup raised their target price on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the company a “buy” rating in a research note on Thursday, January 23rd.
-Royal Bank of Canada lowered their price objective on Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating for the company in a research report on Thursday, November 7th.
+Several equities research analysts have weighed in on the company.
+Royal Bank of Canada cut their price target on Morgan Advanced Materials from GBX 350 ($4.41) to GBX 320 ($4.03) and set an “outperform” rating on the stock in a research report on Thursday, November 7th.
+Citigroup increased their price target on Morgan Advanced Materials from GBX 325 ($4.10) to GBX 330 ($4.16) and gave the stock a “buy” rating in a research report on Thursday, January 23rd.

-Morgan Advanced Materials (LON:MGAM – Get Free Report) last released its earnings results on Friday, February 28th.
-The company reported GBX 25.50 ($0.32) earnings per share (EPS) for the quarter.
-Morgan Advanced Materials had a net margin of 6.17% and a return on equity of 19.02%.
-On average, research analysts anticipate that Morgan Advanced Materials plc will post 32.5 earnings per share for the current year.
+Morgan Advanced Materials (LON:MGAM – Get Free Report) last posted its earnings results on Friday, February 28th.
+The company reported GBX 25.50 ($0.32) EPS for the quarter.
+Morgan Advanced Materials had a return on equity of 19.02% and a net margin of 6.17%.
+As a group, equities research analysts expect that Morgan Advanced Materials plc will post 32.5 earnings per share for the current year.

 Morgan Advanced Materials plc operates as a materials science and application engineering company primarily the United Kingdom.
 It serves customers in the industrial, transportation, petrochemical and chemical, energy, semiconductor and electronics, healthcare, and security and defense markets.
 The company was formerly known as The Morgan Crucible Company plc and changed its name to Morgan Advanced Materials plc in March 2013.